Investigator Track

 • Discussing the clock adjustment request with his/her Department Chair (and Institute Director if relevant) and, as applicable, reaching mutual agreement regarding timeframe, productivity expectations and other relevant conditions.

-• Completing the Clock Adjustment Request Form if the request is for family or personal reasons, or completing the COVID-19 Clock Adjustment Request Form if the request is related to a COVID-19 shut-down of your laboratory.
+• Completing the Clock Adjustment Request Form if the request is for family or personal reasons.

 • Submitting the Clock Adjustment Form – signed by both faculty member and Chair – to the Office of the Dean, which will record the request and confirm the adjusted clock date with both the faculty member and the Department.